Skip to content

 }

-• Import the type of class StoreUserInfo from the module of zova-module-a-demo
+• Import class StoreUserInfo from the module of zova-module-demo-basic

-• Pass the identifier of the store bean to the Use decorator function, which in this case is a-demo.store.userInfo.
-The system will automatically look up or create an instance in the app bean container using the bean identifier, and then inject it into testD
+• The system will automatically look up or create an instance in the app bean container, and then inject it into the page component

 Released under the MIT License.